 Program classes are offered at the Downtown Campus.

-The School of Architecture and Planning also offers a certificate program in Urban & Regional Planning.
-Interested individuals should contact the Urban & Regional Planning Certificate Program Coordinator within the Klesse College of Engineering and Integrated Design.
+The School of Architecture and Planning also offers a certificate program in Urban and Regional Planning.
+Interested individuals should contact the Urban and Regional Planning Certificate Program Coordinator within the Klesse College of Engineering and Integrated Design.
 To learn more, visit the Graduate Catalog using the link below.Learn More